weidai11/website/systemd/README.md

 You should re-run `install.sh` to re-install the scripts if they change.

+### System-update

+The system-update script updates the system once a day without user prompts.
+The warez includes a Systemd service, timer and script.
+The `system-update` script is placed at `/usr/sbin/system-update.sh`.

+The system-update script runs at 3:00 AM each night.
+The script reboots the machine as required.

 ### Bitvise-backup

 The bitvise-backup script runs the Bitvise backup.
-The warez include a Systemd service, timer and backup script.
+The warez includes a Systemd service, timer and backup script.
 The `bitvise-backup` script is placed at `/usr/sbin/bitvise-backup`.
 The script includes a password so it is clamped down.
 Owner is `root:root`, and permissions are `u:rwx,g:rx,o:`.

 The bitvise-backup script runs at 4:00 AM each night.
 The script performs a full backup every 3 months.
 Otherwise the script performs a differential backup.

 ### Gdrive-backup

 The gdrive-backup script runs the Gdrive backup.
-The warez include a Systemd service, timer and backup script.
+The warez includes a Systemd service, timer and backup script.
 The `gdrive-backup` script is placed at `/usr/sbin/gdrive-backup`.
 The script includes a secret token so it is clamped down.
 Owner is `root:root`, and permissions are `u:rwx,g:rx,o:`.

 The gdrive-backup script runs at 5:00 AM each night.
 The script performs a full backup every 3 months.
 Otherwise the script performs a differential backup.